Verlonskg/Project_1/README.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger has a longin system that allows only Ms. Sato to access.
-6. The electronic ledger encrypts all the data that is stored.
+5. The electronic ledger encrypts all the data that is stored.
-8. The electronic ledger allows Ms. Sato to easily navigate her transaction and withdraw record.
+6. The electronic ledger allows Ms. Sato to easily navigate her transaction and withdraw record.
+7. The electronic ledger only allows the user to try four times after authentification faliure.

 # Criteria B: Design